redis-field-engineering/es-redis-proxy/README.md

-# es-redis-proxy
+# es-redis

-A caching proxy for Elasticsearch requests
+A caching proxy for Elasticsearch query requests

 ## Building